 What is your Toxicity Tolerance

-Online Toxicity requires a custom and dialed approach that balances and modulates between accuracy and cost, in order to achieve a desired level of ‘toxicity tolerance’.
+Similar to the concept of “risk tolerance” in cybersecurity, harmful content requires a custom and dialed approach that balances and modulates between accuracy and cost, in order to achieve a desired level of ‘tolerance’.
 At L1ght we achieve this by coupling Data Science with Deep Learning & AI.

 Every single one of L1ght’s customer environments is both similar and unique.
 That’s why 80% of our AI will work out of the box, the rest requires a training period because — as you know — there are no short-cuts when it comes to implementing negative behavior detection.